NAMD/mediacloud_backend/indexing/README.md

 # Mongodb Configuration

-It is recommended that mongodb is configured as a replica-set due to limitaions in mongo-connector.
+It is recommended that mongodb is configured as a replica-set due to limitations in mongo-connector.